Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-dashboard.md

 <br />

 Capability is a list of capabilities of the template that the device has.
-Without a device template, the capability cannot be selected, so the widget cannot be created.
+Select the capability to visualize in the chart.
+If capability is selected, click Add button to create widget.

 <div>
     <img alt="select-capability" src={useBaseUrl('/img/quickstart/create-dashboard/create_dashboard8.png')} />
 </div>
 <br />

-You can see that the widget has been created on the dashboard.
+The widget created on the dashboard is output.
+Basically, the last 15 minutes of data are fetched and the widget is drawn.
+You can also select and view the desired time zone.

 <div>
     <img alt="done-widget-add" src={useBaseUrl('/img/quickstart/create-dashboard/create_dashboard9.png')} />